AdobeDocs/id-service.en/help/implementation-guides/standard.md

 ## How do I find these settings? {#section-c5b2d1c928944ae2b8565c1b182fe575}

 The settings are available after you add and save the ID service as a tool in Dynamic Tag Management (DTM).
-You can also access these settings by clicking the gear icon from the [!DNL Installed Tools] section of your DTM web property.
+You can also access these settings by clicking the gear icon from the [!UICONTROL Installed Tools] section of your DTM web property.

 ![](assets/installedTools.png)